ibexa/documentation-developer/docs/templating/layout/customize_storefront_layout.md

 ### Main cart

-The base widget for the main cart view must be customized as out-of-the-box it consists only of the container with items.
+You must customize the base widget for the main cart view, because out-of-the-box it consists only of the container with items.
 Each item consists of `<div>` wrappers with quantity input and remove item button.
-With customization you can add layout containers and items' data such as title, or price.
+With customization you can add layout containers and items' data such as title or price.

 Available Twigs: